Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 It's pretty amazing where digital screens are popping up these days.
 This innovative desk lamp design is case in point.

 It combines a digital photo viewer with a contemporary halogen desk lamp.
 The viewer will store around a 1,000 photos and can be used with both PCs and Macs.

 When you get tired of looking at family pics it also has a built in digital clock and calendar.
 A pretty neat little package!

 These make a great office accessory or back to school gift.
-Check out the details here: Digital Photo Desk Lamp or browse all desk lamps.
+Check out the details here: Digital Photo Desk Lamp

 Residential Lighting editors give a quick overview of the recent Dallas International Lighting Market.
 Click the following link to view: Plugged In - June 2009 - Dallas Market